blankbox/universe/README.md

 # Prerequites

-You must has a folder that is used for BlankBox only repositories.
+You must have a folder that is used for BlankBox only repositories.

 For example: